Schedule Service

 Beyond the physical setup, you’ll also need to think about energy efficiency.
 This is where you’ll hear terms like SEER rating.
 A higher-efficiency unit might cost more upfront, but with our hot Texas summers, the long-term savings on your electricity bill can be substantial.
 Let’s walk through what each of these options means for you and your home.

-Split Systems: The Go-To for Most Homes
+Split Systems: The Most Common Choice

 If you have a central air conditioner, you most likely have a split system.
 It’s the most popular residential setup for a reason.
 These systems are “split” into two main parts: an outdoor unit that contains the compressor and condenser, and an indoor unit with the evaporator coil and air handler (or furnace).
 This design is incredibly versatile and efficient, making it a perfect fit for most single-family homes with an attic, basement, or dedicated closet space for the indoor components.
 A proper air conditioning and heating installation ensures both parts work together seamlessly to keep you comfortable.